BUSINESS CONTINUITY PLAN

 To our Clients and Prospective Clients:

-Compensation Works Corporation (“CWC”) is committed to protecting its employees, clients, and their assets at all times, including during emergencies or significant business disruptions.
+Compensation Works Corporation (“CWC”) is committed to protecting its employees, clients, and their assets at all times, including during disasters, significant business disruptions, and health crises.
 CWC’s Business Continuity Plan (BCP) has been developed to provide a reasonable assurance of business continuity in the event of a disruption to CWC’s normal operations.

 As part of this commitment, and in compliance with internal policies, industry best practices, and FEMA recommendations, CWC has developed and implemented a Business Continuity Plan (BCP).
 The BCP was designed by identifying CWC’s critical risks and documenting the functional requirements needed to reestablish essential business operations.
 The BCP documents the actions and procedures to be followed before, during, and after a prolonged service outage resulting from the loss of operational facilities, critical information systems, or essential personnel.
 In instances by which business processes require recovery from a significant operational disruption, the BCP includes recovery environments, work displacement agreements, and work-from-home arrangements.

 CWC’s infrastructure is designed to ensure computing systems and networks are built with sufficient redundancies.
 Signiﬁcant business disruptions can vary in their scopes, such as only our ﬁrm, a single building housing our ﬁrm, the downtown Seattle area, greater metropolitan area, or a larger region.
 Depending on the type of disruption, we will transfer our operations to a site outside of the affected area, and recover and resume business as soon as possible.